honeycrux/FontDiffuser-Classic-Calligraphy/README.md

 **New Paramters**

-New parameters to support validation:
+New parameters to support in-sample validation:
 - `use_validation`: Whether to run validation during training.
 If true, it will compute validation losses with the following settings.
 - `validation_factor`: The factor of validation data (1/factor of data is split for validation).
 - `validation_batch_size`: Batch size (per device) for the validation dataloader.
 - `validation_interval`: The interval for validation.

+Validation is only useful to see whether in-sample overfitting occurs.
+This validation does not affect training result and is seldom useful in practice.
+Also, validation can consume a long time for large datasets.
+You may disable validation by removing the `use_validation` parameter (or lower the validation factor if you prefer).

 New parameters to support resume training:
 - `resume_training`: Whether this training is a resumption of a training in the past.
 If true, the global step value and model/optimizr/scheduler states will inherit from saved values in `whole_model.pth` retrieved from `resume_ckpt_dir`.